Employees

 Creating an employment agreement

-Your employer must also inform you of your entitlements under the Holidays Act 2003, and that you can get further information about your holiday entitlements from a union (if applicable) or by contacting us.
-You are entitled to minimum employment rights and your employer cannot give you less than what is in the law even if you’ve agreed.
+Your employer must also inform you of your entitlements under the Holidays Act 2003, and that you can get further information about your holiday entitlements from a An organisation that supports and advocates for employees in the workplace.
+Unions bargain for collective agreements and help employees with information and advice about work-related issues.

 Employee rights and responsibilities